-A combination of factors including the Conference Board of Canada projections and the expected impact of a major shipbuilding contract were used to estimate the size of the Nova Scotia workforce for the next several years.
+A combination of factors including the Conference Board of Canada projections were used to estimate the size of the Nova Scotia workforce for the next several years.
 During this period, we expect some growth in salaries generally along with some increases in the maximum assessable payroll.
-Based on this, we have incorporated payroll growth into the funding strategy averaging 3.3% for 2017 to 2022.
+Based on this, we have incorporated payroll growth into the funding strategy averaging 3.3% for 2018 to 2022.
 A significant variance from this assumption would have a material impact on the plan.